7max/log4cl/README.md

 One thing you should notice, is that source file where function is defined now appears as part of the log message too.
-Go to the source of "hello".
+Go to the source of "greetings".
 Before you try to use Slime's famous `M-.` shortcut, try clicking on blue "greetings" word with a left mouse button.

 If everything went better then expected, it should land you at the first